GCuser99/SeleniumVBA/dev/av/test6/README.md

-This version removes the following functionality from SeleniumVBA for AV false-positive testing:
+This version modifies the following functionality from SeleniumVBA for AV false-positive testing:

-- Logging
-- SendKeysToOS
-- Auto-alignment of Webdriver/browser (WebDriverManager)
-- ini file
-- Windows Script Host use/reference (FireFox affected)
+* MS VBScript Regular Expression 5.5 reference removed
+* removed Firefox support
+* replaced wshShell with WMI